Manage segments

 Search query Represents the keywords in a visitor’s search query.
 Web test

-URL query string Query string that passes to the page in the current event.
+URL query string Query a string that passes to the page in the current event.
 Web q=test

 Screen name Name of the viewed mobile app screen App Products